Covid-Alert-Microservices/.github/profile/README.md

 ## Starting local development

 Some services are dependend to other services.
-We do our best to make sure this dependencies are declared in the `README.md` of each repository.
+We do our best to make sure these dependencies are declared in the `README.md` of each repository.
 Make sure you started these dependencies before beginning local development on a repository.